Therapy Dogs That Heal and Inspire

 We provide:

-We select the dog and the organization provides the handler.
-We then conduct team training for the dog and handler together.
+We help pair the dog with the best handler candidate.
+We then conduct basic team training for the dog and handler together.

-Therapy Dog teams must take annual refresher training and provide yearly reports just like our service dog families.
+Therapy Dog teams may take annual refresher training and must provide yearly dog health reports just like our service dog families.

 For Facilities: Improved morale, reduced stress, and enhanced community engagement.